ErichDonGubler/mscbot/CONTRIBUTING.md

 ## Database

 I'm testing with PostgreSQL 9.5.
-To init, make sure `DATABASE_URL` is set, and:
+To init, make sure `DATABASE_URL` is set.
+BE AWARE THIS CONTAINS ENTIRELY RUST-SPECIFIC DATA ATM. and:

 ```
 cargo install diesel_cli